domsq/project-driving-safely-game/README.md

 ## UX

-I've designed the app to function like an interactive story, whereby users will be presented with choices as they progress through the scenarios, and depending on the choice made this will determine whether the story progresses or not.
+I've designed the game to function like an interactive story, whereby users will be presented with choices as they progress through the scenarios, and depending on the choice made this will determine whether the story progresses or not.
 Whether a right or wrong choice is made, the game shows a corresponding answer and so is also educational as well.
 If the user makes a wrong choice and this causes a game over condition, it will also provide details of the relevant part of The Highway Code that explains this.
 The game is played from an emulated terminal and so is command line based, input is via keyboard entry.

-The app has functions for the following:
+The game has functions for the following:
 - To handle the game start
 - Text input with validation when having to make a choice
 - Loading of the next scenario
 - Displaying of current scenario content and evaluating the choice made
 - Handling a game over condition
 - Handling game successful completion
+- Asking whether the user would like to play again

 As shown in the logic flow below, if the user makes the correct choice they progress onto the next scenario but if they don't, then a game over condition occurs.
 The user is then asked whether they'd like to try again.
-If the user successfully gets through all scenarios then a game completion message is displayed.
+If the user successfully gets through all scenarios then a well done message is displayed which also asks whether they'd like to play again.

 ![Image of flow diagram](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/flow_diagram.JPG)

-As the app is command line based, there are no graphics or colour, etc present however I have inserted some ascii art to make the display a bit more visually pleasing for the user.
+As the game is command line based, there are no graphics or colour, etc present however I have inserted some ascii art to make the display a bit more visually pleasing for the user.

 User stories as follows: